 He continues to serve as a trustee on the Sheet Metal Workers National Health Fund and for the SMART International Training Institute.

-Studivant is a member of Local 759, Newark, N.J.
-He served in the U.S. Army from 1982 to 1986 and moved to Clifton, N.J.
+Calvin Studivant is a member of Local 759 in Newark, N.J.
+He served in the U.S. Army from 1982 to 1986 and then moved to Clifton, N.J.
 He has been employed at Community Coach since June 1993.

-Whitaker began his railroad career in 1997 with CSX Transportation as a conductor.
+John D. Whitaker III began his railroad career in 1997 as a conductor with CSX Transportation.
 He was promoted to engineer in 2002.
 A member of TD Local 1106 in Rocky Mount, N.C., he was elected to the position of local chairperson for engineers in 2002.
 He ran for the office of vice general chairperson for CSX General Committee of Adjustment GO 851 and was elected effective January 2006.
 Whitaker maintained that position through March 2011, at which time he was elected general chairperson for GO 851.

 In October 2013, Whitaker was appointed alternate to the Executive Board and was elected by Transportation Division delegates for another term in 2014.
 In December 2014, he was elevated to the position of Transportation Division alternate vice president.
 He was then elevated to the position of vice president in April 2019, upon the retirement of Dave Wier.
 He was elected vice president by acclamation August 11, 2019.